PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/08-Recipes.md

 $objWriter->save('php://output');
 ```

-Example of a script redirecting an Excel5 file to the client's browser:
+Example of a script redirecting an Xls file to the client's browser:

 ```php
 /* Here there will be some code where you create $objPHPExcel */